-Potatoes, tomatoes, peppers and eggplants are all common nightshade vegetables.
+Potatoes, tomatoes, peppers, and eggplants are all common nightshades.
 Many are rich sources of nutrients and serve as staple foods for various cultures.

-However, some think that certain groups of people may be better off eliminating nightshades.
+However, some believe that certain groups of people may be better off eliminating nightshades.
 They claim that harmful substances found in these vegetables may contribute to inflammatory bowel disease and other autoimmune conditions.

-This article reviews the health effects of nightshade vegetables to help you decide if these foods are good or bad for you.
+This article reviews the health effects of nightshade vegetables to help you decide if these foods are right for you.

 Nightshade vegetables are the edible parts of flowering plants that belong to the Solanaceae family.

 The origin of the name nightshades is unclear, but could be related to their dark and mystical past.
 Some nightshades are rumored to have been formerly used as narcotics and hallucinogens.

 The nightshade family contains over 2,000 varieties of plants, but very few of them are actually eaten as food.
 Some, such as belladonna, are even poisonous.

 However, nightshades also include vegetables that have been staple foods of many societies for hundreds of years.